codership/galera/Docs_tommi/python3/source/installationmysql.rst

 Installing Galera Cluster for MySQL on RPM-based Distributions
 ---------------------------------------------------------------

-This chapter describes how to install *Galera Cluster for MySQL* on CentOS and similar RPM-based distributions.
+This chapter describes how to install *Galera Cluster* on CentOS and similar RPM-based distributions.

-If you are migrating from an existing MySQL installation, there are two optins:
+If you are migrating from an existing MySQL installation, there are two options:

-- If you're already using official MySQL-server-community 5.1.x RPM from
+- If you're already using official MySQL-server-community 5.5.x RPM from
   Oracle:

      ``# rpm -e mysql-server``